glyph-cat/langutil/README.md

     console.log(langutil.localize('HELLO')) // Output: Hello

     // Switching to other languages
-    langutil.setLanguage('chinese_sim')
+    langutil.setLanguage('chinese_s')
     console.log(langutil.localize('HELLO')) // Output: 哈咯

-_NOTE: The dictionary above is just an example.
-In an actual project, the dictionary content would be much longer, hence it is advisable to save it as a separate JSON file and import it instead._
+*NOTE: The dictionary above is just an example.
+In an actual project, the dictionary content would be much longer, hence it is advisable to save it as a separate JSON file and import it instead.*

 <br/>